RRoggia/rroggia.github.io/reading-content/extreme-programming-explained-2nd.md

 > The principle of the alignment of authority and responsibility suggests that it is a bad idea to give one person the power to make decisions that others have to follow without having to personally live with the consequences.

 > Another task for architects on an XP team is partitioning systems.
 Partitioning isn't an up-front, once-and-for-all task, though.
-Rather than divide and conquer , an XP team conquers and divides.
+Rather than divide and conquer, an XP team conquers and divides.

 ## Project Managers